toainn92/kickstarter-analysis/README.md

-# kickstarter-analysis
-Performing analysis on Kickstarter data to uncover trend
-# Kickstarting with Excel
+# Kickstarter Analysis with Excel

 ## Overview of Project